Lucyjpjones/lj-fscr/README.md

 | STRIPE_SECRET_KEY | To be added by user |
 | STRIPE_WH_SECRET  | To be added by user |

- If you want to include social account login's there are various ways you can set it up.
-I Used this [site](https://learndjango.com/tutorials/django-allauth-tutorial) to help implement them on my site.

 11. Install gunicorn using the following command;

     - $ pip3 install gunicorn